 Becoming familiar with how to help someone get off drugs

 If you have a loved one in your life that is an addict, you know how difficult it can be to deal with them.
 Sometimes, it is hard to know what to say to a drug addict – you do not know whether what you say to them will set them off or upset them.
 You worry at night because you do not know if they are out partying and hope the police do not show up at your door with awful news.
-For information on how to help someone get off drugs, contact Better Addiction Care at (800) 429-7690.
+For information on how to help someone get off drugs, or help finding treatment facilities, contact Better Addiction Care at (800) 429-7690.

 What to Say to a Drug Addict (and what NOT to Say)